xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_products.md

           <li>path/to/my/files/user-manual.pdf (1 file)</li>
           <li>path/to/my/files/user-manual.pdf&amp;&amp;path/to/my/files/spec.pdf (2 files)</li>
         </ul>
-        <p>Note that import of attachments takes considerably less time if the files to be imported are stored locally on the server with their location specified as a relative path rather than if they are stored somewhere else with their location specified as a URL.
-If you need to import a considerable number of attachment files from URLs, it may be possible to speed up the process quite a bit simply by saving those files locally on the server and changing the location of those files in the import CSV file from URL to relative paths.</p>
+        <p>Note that import of attachments takes considerably less time if the files to be imported are stored locally on the store server rather than stored elsewhere.
+If you need to import a considerable number of attachment files stored away from the store server, it may be possible to speed up the process quite a bit simply by saving those files locally on the server and changing the location of those files in the import CSV file accordingly.</p>
       </td>
       <td colspan="1" class="confluenceTd">
         <p>String,